-(CNN) -- Here's an in-depth look at the life of U.S. Secretary of Agriculture Tom Vilsack.
+(CNN) -- Here's a look at the life of U.S. Secretary of Agriculture Tom Vilsack.

 Personal: Birth date: December 13, 1950